blankspaceone71/blankspaceone71/README.md

-- 👋 Hi, I’m @ k abhiram
+- 👋 Hi, I’m @abhiram kuruva
 - 👀 I’m interested in exploring new things
 - 🌱 I’m currently learning Machine Learning and Deep Learning
 - 💞️ I’m looking to collaborate with internships based on ML